A breakthrough in minerals transportation technology is helping reduce energy needs for Australia's top export commodities.

 The growing demand for Australia’s critical materials has prompted industry to look for improvements in belt conveyor technology, with the aim of reducing energy consumption, improving material handling, and reducing capital and operating costs.

-This world-first approach combines the advantages of two familiar and proven transport technologies - rail and overland belt conveying.
+The conveyor's world-first approach combines the advantages of two familiar and proven transport technologies - rail and overland belt conveying.
 The result is an energy and cost-efficient bulk material handling system.

 Rail-Running ConveyorTM systems are designed so that conveyor belts rest on a series of wheeled carts that move along tracks, thereby delivering continuous transportation of bulk materials over long distances.

-It can be built as an open trough or an enclosed pipe to transport critical minerals.
-It also overcomes many of the maintenance, speed and curve constraints in conventional belt conveyors.
 Studies during the research and development process have shown that the Rail-Running ConveyorTM system can reduce energy consumption involved in overland transport by up to 50 percent compared to conventional conveyor systems.1,2

 Mining conveyor belt with trolleys on wheels